2025 Dhaka Chengdu J-7 crash: Emergency response

-The BAF held a funeral parade at Kurmitola, Dhaka on 22 July for Sagar.
-The ceremony was attended by Army Chief General Waker-Uz-Zaman, home adviser Jahangir Alam Chowdhury, and the chiefs of the Bangladesh Navy and the BAF.
-He was buried in his hometown Rajshahi, and his funeral prayers were held at Rajshahi District Stadium.

 Casualties

-At least 36 people were killed, including 32 students, three teachers and the pilot.
+At least 37 people were killed, including 28 students, three teachers, three parents, one staff member, and the pilot.
 At least 173 people were undergoing treatment, many with burns, mostly aged below 12, with at least 25 of them in critical condition.
 At least 60 victims were hospitalized at the National Institute of Burn and Plastic Surgery, while 28 were taken for treatment at the Combined Military Hospital, Dhaka.
-Fourteen Bangladesh Army soldiers, a police officer and a firefighter were injured whilst participating in the rescue operations.
+Fourteen Bangladesh Army soldiers, a police officer, and a firefighter were injured whilst participating in the rescue operations.

-Maherin Chowdhury, a teacher who rescued more than 20 students from the school, died from severe burn injuries in hospital.
-She ran into the building repeatedly to rescue students from a burning classroom.
+Maherin Chowdhury, a teacher who rescued more than 20 students from the school, died from severe burn injuries in the hospital.
+She repeatedly ran into the building to rescue students from a burning classroom.

-Milestone College established a seven-member committee to determine the actual number of casualties among its students, personnel and guardians.
+Milestone College established a seven-member committee to determine the actual number of casualties among its students, personnel, and guardians.
 Khadija Akhter, the head teacher of Milestone's school section, said that the committee received information about five missing and unaccounted people so far from family sources, namely three students and two guardians.
-Meanwhile, DNA testing was performed on six unidentified bodies.
+DNA testing was performed on six unidentified bodies.
+After the test, five of the bodies were identified.